slasheight-netsec/website-slasheight/content/en/posts/how-i-built-this-website.md

 3. Commit and publish your changes to your repository just like we did earlier using GitHub Desktop.
 4. You can view the build status same as before on Netlify, and finally your changes should be live.

+## Customizing your Website
+Coming Soon...

+I will update this section later with some more information on making your website your own.
+In the meantime check out the zzo documentation, and play around with the config files of your website to see what you can come up with.

+# Conclusion
 Have fun customizing your page, exploring new themes, and don't be afraid to break your site.
 I did that several times myself when learning this process.
 You will learn more from fixing your mistakes than you ever could reading a guide like this.

 Good luck, and I hope this can help someone avoid the problems I ran into!